ilonadem/xiadi-website/README.md

-# Personal Site (separate landing & about)
+# Xiadi's Website Site

-This is a minimal static site intended for GitHub Pages.
+This is a website designed for Xiadi.

 ## Structure
 ```